 Lie #6: Abortions are sometimes necessary to save the life of the mother.

 Abortion can be defined as the intentional taking the life of an unborn baby.
 Similar to the argument concerning rape or incest, this lie is nothing more than an attempt to justify 99% of abortions based on less than 1% of cases.
 However, there are rare times that ectopic pregnancies do happen and in which the mother’s life and the baby’s life are in grave danger.
 In those rare moments, the doctor has the option of either losing both of his patients, or performing a life saving procedure that will be able to save one of his patients.
 In those situations, the doctor is not intentionally taking the life of an unborn baby – he is performing a life saving measure to save the dying baby’s mother.
 The unfortunate reality concerning this procedure is that it has not yet been developed to the extent that enables the doctor to simultaneously save the baby’s life.
-This lie is false because the doctor in this situation is acting with malicious forethought to intentionally take a life, aka performing an abortion.
-Instead, he is acting with the sole intention of saving the only savable life in a very sad and unavoidable situation.
+Lie #6 is false because the doctor in this situation is not acting with malicious forethought to intentionally take a life, aka performing an abortion.
+Instead, he is acting with the sole intention of saving the only life that could be saved in a very sad and unavoidable situation.

 I hope it’s now clear to you that our country is sacrificing its children on the alters of profit and convenience.
 We cannot continue to mindlessly accept and regurgitate the lies that are used to justify their slaughter.
 Instead, Christians, we must share the life and forgiveness that is found in Jesus, as well as our personal love and support, with women who are in difficult pregnancy situations.
 We must also pray for the overturning of Roe v Wade and take every possible measure to make sure it is overturned as we intentionally and boldly refute pro-choice lies at every opportunity.
 If you call yourself pro-life and do none of those things, then you have not been pro-life – you have at very best been indifferent.
 It’s time for a course correction.